MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

 ![cid:image014.jpg\@01D36F53.303D5190](media/73e2b8a3c149a4ec6bacb4db2c749946.jpg)

-- To update the password, we provided a script [download here](Exchange.ps1.txt) so customers will not have to
+- To update the password, we provided a script download here so customer will not have to
     - run change mode

 - To encrypt Exchange password the installer creates additional service and